-The Bernina Express train has panoramic cars, more personal space, and an overall better atmosphere.
-It's also a direct trip, wheras on a regional train you'll have to change trains and transfer your luggage.
+The Bernina Express train mostly has panoramic cars, more personal space, and an overall better atmosphere.
+There are also several regular train cars that don't require a reservation.
+The Bernina Express is a direct train, wheras on a regional train you'll have to change trains and transfer your luggage.

 However, the regional train journey is still an amazing trip.
 You'll see the same incredible views for free!
 You'll also be able to stop in one of the small towns along the way for a closer look.
 The choice is yours.

 - 1 November to 10 December: 20 CHF

 You can also take an additional Bernina Express bus between Tirano and Lugano.
 The bus rides through beautiful landscapes and past Lake Como.
 The following reservation costs apply: